Low-Rank Tucker Approximation of a Tensor From Streaming Data: Numerical Experiments

 \subsubsection{Different dimension reduction maps perform similarly}

-Our first experiment investigates the performance of our one-pass fixed-rank algorithm as the sketch size (and hence, required storage) varies, for several types of dimension reductions maps, including Gaussian, SSRFT, Gaussian TRP, and Sparse TRP.
-We generate synthetic data as described above with $\mathbf{r} = (5,5,5), I = 600$. \cref{fig:vary-k-600} shows the rank-$\mathbf{r}$ approximation error as a function of the compression factor $k/I$. \ifdefined \issupplement (Results for other input tensors appear in the supplement.) \else (Results for other input tensors are presented as \cref{fig:vary-k-400-app} and \cref{fig:vary-k-200-app} in \cref{appendix:more_result}.) \fi We see that the log relative error for our one-pass algorithm converges to that of HOOI as $k$ increases for all input tensors.
-In the low rank case, the convergence rate is lower for higher noise levels.
-In general, the performance for different maps are approximately the same, although our theory only pertains to the Gaussian map.
+We first investigate the performance of our one-pass fixed-rank algorithm as the sketch size (hence, the required storage) varies for several types of dimension reduction maps.
+We generate synthetic data as described above with $\mathbf{r} = (5,5,5)$, $I = 600$. \cref{fig:vary-k-600} shows the error of the rank-$\mathbf{r}$ approximation as a function of the compression factor $k/I$. \ifdefined \issupplement (Results for other input tensors appear in the supplement.) \else (Results for other input tensors are presented as \cref{fig:vary-k-400-app} and \cref{fig:vary-k-200-app} in \cref{appendix:more_result}.) \fi In general, the performance for different maps are similar, although our theory only guarantees results for the Gaussian map.
+We see that for all input tensors, the performance of our one-pass algorithm converges to that of HOOI as $k$ increases.

-We evaluate the run time for HOOI and our two algorithms with several different DRMs in \cref{fig:run_time}.
-We can see that the one-pass algorithm is always slightly faster than the two-pass algorithm.
-The TRP generally provides a modest speedup in addition to the memory advantage.
-Both our one-pass and two-pass algorithms achieve nearly the accuracy of HOOI, and are usually much faster.